mono/website/archived/aspnet_mono_specific_configuration.md

 useCompilersCompatibility

 a boolean which tells ASP.NET whether or not to augment compiler information read from either `<system.codeDom/compilers>` or `<system.web/compilation>` configuration sections.
 Defaults to **true**.
-For more details about the compiler settings available see [below](/index.php?title=CompilersCompatibility&action=edit&redlink=1 "CompilersCompatibility (page does not exist)")
+For more details about the compiler settings available see below

 ****